grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 	struct {
 	  opaque certificate_request_context<0..2^8-1>;
 	  ASN1Cert certificate_list<0..2^24-1>;
-	  struct {
 	  Extension extensions<0..2^16-1>;
-	  } Extensions;
 	} Certificate;

 Valid extensions include OCSP Status extensions ([RFC6066] and [RFC6961]) and SignedCertificateTimestamps ([RFC6962]).
-These extension must only be presented if the handshake negotiation these extensions to be presented in the EncryptedExtensions message.
+Any extension presented in a Certificate message must only be presented if the associated ClientHello extension was presented in the initial handshake.

 The certificate_request_context is an opaque string that identifies the certificate.
 If the certificate is used in response to a CertificateRequest, it must mirror the certificate_request_context sent in the CertificateRequest.
 If the Certificate message is part of an elicited authentication, the certificate_request_context is chosen uniquely by the sender.